Rapporter/sandboxR/README.md

 This **POC** [R](http://www.r-project.org/) package tries to filter "malicious" calls in R expressions based on a blacklist to let shared R instances **be safe from file and system calls**.

-*If you are not the kind of person who likes to read much in the morning about a $n+1^{th}$ R package's theory and background, then please strike out for [testdriving the package in a browser](http://sandboxr.no-ip.org/) and **try to hack my system** with some guidance (see below)!*
+*If you are not the kind of person who likes to read much in the morning about a $(n+1)^{th}$ R package's theory and background, then please strike out for [testdriving the package in a browser](http://hackme.rapporter.net/) and **try to hack my system** with some guidance (see below)!*

 Please note that I am aware of [Apparmor](http://wiki.apparmor.net/index.php/Main_Page), [SELinux](http://selinuxproject.org/page/Main_Page), [Tomoyo Linux](http://tomoyo.sourceforge.jp/index.html.en) and other Mandatory Access Control based filters **and** this package does not intend to be used instead of those implementations!

+BTW you should really checkout @jeroenooms's [RAppArmor](https://github.com/jeroenooms/RAppArmor) package to fine-tune your Apparmor rules even inside a function.
+A POC example of that latter can be found in [`pander`'s `RAppArmor` branch](https://github.com/Rapporter/pander/tree/RAppArmor).

 But there are some situations when a MAC based, kernel-level (mostly path based) filter cannot secure a system from a point of view.
 Just think of logs and other commonly writable files, not to mention the executable/memory mappable libraries.
-For example you might create a web application with the really great tool of @Jeff ([RApache](http://rapache.net/)) or @Jeroen's similarly handy [Opencpu](http://opencpu.org/) and would leave the `tempdir` system-wide writable to store generated images, uploaded files etc.
+For example you might create a web application with the really great tool of @Jeff ([RApache](http://rapache.net/)) or @Jeroen's similarly handy [Opencpu](http://opencpu.org/) and would leave the `tempdir` system-wide writable to store generated images, uploaded files etc. Or you just want to forbid your users updating `options` or using some `RCurl` calls.

 ### Questions, motivations behind this package